 When it comes to women's health, there is no such thing as a silly question.
-This question has been answered by Jean Hailes endocrinologist (hormone specialist) Dr Sonia Davison.
+This question on hormone therapy has been answered by Jean Hailes endocrinologist (hormone specialist) Dr Sonia Davison.

-Is it too late to start Hormone replacement therapy (HRT) at 60?
+Is it too late to start Hormone replacement therapy (HRT) (now known as menopausal hormone therapy) at 60?
 I take calcium and vitamin D 120mg daily.
 My bone density is diminishing, I am now osteopenic lumbar spine.
 My GP has been reluctant to commence HRT as my blood pressure is borderline high.
 I would like to start HRT to assist stasis in bone density.
 Does biomedical HRT work?
 Would this raise my blood pressure?

 Hormone therapy can be extremely beneficial for bone health purposes for women up to the age of 60 years, and in some circumstances women may continue hormone therapy after this age, depending on their general health, family history and bone density / history of fracture.